-If you want to learn about Henry Miller please visit these websites:
+If you want to learn more about Henry Miller keep reading and/or please visit these websites:

-Cosmodemonic Telegraph Company: A Henry Miller Blog (often updated, great site)
+- Cosmodemonic Telegraph Company: A Henry Miller Blog

-Valentine Miller’s Website (Henry’s Daughter w/ Lepska Warren)
+- Valentine Miller’s Website (Henry’s Daughter with Lepska Warren)

 1891: Born in the Yorksville section of Manhattan, New York, NY, December 26th of American parents of German ancestry.
 Moved to Brooklyn in first year.

 1892-1900: Lived in the streets of Williamsburg, Brooklyn, known as the 14th Ward.

 1901: Moved to “the street of early sorrows” (Decatur Street) in the Bushwick section of Brooklyn.

 1907: Met first love, Cora Seward, at Eastern District High School, Brooklyn.

 1909: Entered City College of New York and left after two months — rebelled against educational methods.
 Took job with Atlas Portland Cement Company, financial district, New York.
 Began period of rigorous athletic discipline that lasted seven years.

 1910: Began affair with first mistress, Pauline Chouteau of Phoebus, Virginia, a woman “old enough to be my mother”.